Your Financial Aid Package

 Financial Aid Adjustment

-Financial aid awards may be adjusted for reasons including, but not limited to, the following: updates or changes to your FAFSA, changes in your enrollment status prior to the census date, receipt of additional financial aid from any source, or failure to submit requested documents to our office by published deadlines.
+Financial aid awards may be adjusted for reasons including, but not limited to, the following: updates or changes to your FAFSA, changes in your enrollment status prior to the last day to add for the term, receipt of additional financial aid from any source, or failure to submit requested documents to our office by published deadlines.

 HOW WE DETERMINE FINANCIAL AID ELIGIBILITY